syzygy608/TAICA_DL_Labs/Lab2/report.md

 After I adjust the learning rate to 0.0001, the model can reach the baseline (Dice score 0.8448) after 10 epochs.
 The model with learning rate 0.001 can not reach the baseline after 10 epochs.

 ![alt text](image-2.png)

+In the final experiment, I adjust the mean and std of the dataset to normalize the dataset.
+The idea is from [this webste](https://yanwei-liu.medium.com/pytorch%E8%A8%88%E7%AE%97dataset%E7%9A%84mean%E5%92%8Cstd-ecadb63420ca).
+The training loss and validation loss are shown in the following figure.

 #### Final hyperparameters